-Line 6-Contractor's Gross Receipts Tax Credit.
-A company that has paid public contractor's gross
+Line 4 - Contractor's Gross Receipts Tax Credit.
 A company that has paid public contractor's gross receipts tax under 15-50-207, MCA, is entitled to a nonrefundable credit for a taxable year within which the net income from contracts subject to the gross receipts tax is reported.